rimutaka/microlearning/README.md

 ## Deployment

+No deployment automation exists.
+Contact the maintainer to discuss.

 ### Dev env

 * Front-end: `npm run build` + `git push` to let [.github/workflows/deploy.yml] copy the built files to the S3 bucket.